Ettlingen: Rheinland Kaserne

 Ettlingen is the location of Rheinland Kaserne.
 Formerly a German Army base, for many years after World War II Rheinland Kaserne was the home of several U.S. Army units and many Americans.
 In the mid-nineties, the U.S. Army handed the barracks back to Germany.
 It is now home to a private school, medical offices, a vehicle registration centre, new housing and the Kulisse movie theatre.

 Among the U.S. Army units based in Rheinland Kaserne were the 78th Engineer Battalion and 44th Signal Battalion.

 Public transport

 Trains on lines S1 and S11 of the Stadtbahn Karlsruhe call at the stops Ettlingen Erbprinz/Schloss, Ettlingen Wasen and Ettlingen Stadt.
 These lines operate over the Alb Valley Railway, an electric railway that links Karlsruhe to Bad Herrenalb (S1) and Ittersbach (S11).

+Ettlingen is also served by the stations Ettlingen West and Bruchhausen (b Ettlingen) on the Rhine Valley Railway (Rheintalbahn), providing direct regional and Stadtbahn connections to Karlsruhe Hauptbahnhof to the north and to Malsch, Rastatt, Baden-Baden and destinations further south and in the Black Forest.
+Services calling at these stations include the Karlsruhe Stadtbahn lines S71 and S81.

-The town is also served by several buses run by the Karlsruher Verkehrsverbund, with routes serving various neighbourhoods of Ettlingen, as well as more distant destinations like Durlach.
+The town is also served by several buses run by the Karlsruher Verkehrsverbund, with routes serving various neighbourhoods of Ettlingen, as well as more distant destinations like Durlach, Rheinstetten and Malsch.

+In addition, Ettlingen is served by the KVV's on-demand transport service MyShuttle, which operates throughout the city and its districts during evenings, weekends and public holidays.